jeffgbutler/TanzuWorkshops/IngressWithContour/Kind/README.md

 kapp deploy -a kuard -f Kuard.yaml
 ```

-Make sure you can access Kuard at the following URL: http://kuard.kuard-test.127-0-0-1.nip.io/ (use a different URL if you changed
+Once the ingress reconciles, you should be able to reach Kuard at the host name you specify.
+For me it is http://kuard.kuard-test.127-0-0-1.nip.io/ (or
-the ingress host)
+whatever host name you specified)

 Once you have verified access to Kuard, uninstall it with this command: